adokter/bioRad/README.md

 #### Required system libraries on Linux (Ubuntu)

-These system libraries are required before installing bioRad on Linux
+The following system libraries are required before installing bioRad on Linux systems.
+In terminal, install these with:
-systems:

-In terminal run:

     sudo apt install libcurl4-openssl-dev
     sudo apt install libssl-dev